Discipline – A Misunderstood Friend

 Discipline teaches.

-Many of us already incorporate forms of discipline into our lives without realising it.
+Usually, we already practice many forms of discipline without even realizing it.
 Brushing our teeth every morning and evening, making the bed, washing the dishes after a meal, folding our clothes neatly or having a regular shower – all these are recurring actions that give structure to our daily lives.

 Without these small routines, our lives would quickly descend into chaos.
 Discipline is therefore not something extraordinary, but a natural part of our lives.